erikbrinkman/eslint-plugin-no-closure/README.md

 ## disallow closing around variables for tagged functions (no-tagged-closures)

-Sometimes you want to prevent a function from referencing variables outside of its scope.
-Since this is allowed in javascript it's not possible to outright ban, but this rule will report where this is happening for tagged functions.
+Sometimes you want to prevent a function from referencing variables outside of its scope, for example if you intend to serialize the function.
+Since this is allowed in javascript, it's not possible to outright ban, but this rule will report where this is happening for tagged functions.

 ### Rule Details